unikubehq/cli/docs/development.rst

 **deployment**: This is the target Kubernetes deployment for the `switch operation`_.
 This must exactly match the name of the deployment running in the cluster.

+**port**: In case there are multiple containers in a Kubernetes deployment specified (because there are multiple containers) this sets the correct target port.
+It defaults to the first if not specified.

 **command**: If your container does not specify a run command or you want to overwrite it, that's the place for it.
 Write it as a single string.